Quentin's Crepe Recipes

 2. Lower the heat to low, then add the butter in small amounts.

 3. Add the orange juice, orange zest, and Triple Sec.

 4. Soak the crepes in the resulting sauce one by one, folding them in four once they’re coated (hopefully they all fit!)

 5. Once all crepes are in the pan, continue cooking them for a minute or two over low-medium heat, flipping them halfway through.

 6. If you feel bold, you can try and flambe them too!

 *The first crepe is traditionally not eaten because it will have to spread the butter evenly on the pan and absorb the extra fat.
 By the second (or sometimes third) crepe, you will get a good result.

 *This recipe should allow for 12 - 15 crepes.

 1. Sift the flour into a large bowl and add salt.

-2. Warm the water by bringing it to a boil and letting it cool for a few mintues.
-If you use room temperature water, the batter will need to rest (similar to the crepe batter).
+2. Warm the water by bringing it to a boil and letting it cool for a few minutes.
+If you use room-temperature water, the batter will need to rest (similar to the crepe batter).